Early Childhood:

 also other scales:

-of Chief State School Officers (CCSSO) began in 2000 to guide policy
+Consortium, Council of Chief State School Officers (CCSSO) began in 2000 to

-makers on appropriate assessment systems in efforts to promote and ensure
+guide policy makers on appropriate assessment systems in efforts to promote and

-has a page dedicated to screening, evaluation, and assessment of young
+(ECTA Center) has a page dedicated to the screening, evaluation, and assessment

-children.
-Myriad sources are available, including reports with recommended
+of young children.
+Myriad sources are available, including reports with

-practices, policy briefs from federal agencies such as the Administration for
+recommended practices, policy briefs from federal agencies such as the

-for Children, School & Families in the United Kingdom.)
-EYFS sets the
+Children, School & Families in the United Kingdom.)
+EYFS sets the standard

-standard for early learning and care from children
+for early learning and care from children from birth

 Early Screening Inventory-Revised (ESI-R).
 This